New Tire Noise

 If minimizing tire noise is a top priority for you, there are certain tire options that are known for their reduced noise levels.
 When selecting tires, look for models that are specifically designed to be quiet and provide a peaceful ride.
 These tires often feature specialized noise-reducing technologies and tread patterns that help to dampen noise vibrations.

-See also Soundproofing Automotive
+See also Barn Door Soundproofing

 Reading reviews and seeking recommendations from professionals can also provide valuable insights into which tires are known for their low noise levels.
 It is important to consider your specific driving needs and preferences when choosing tires, as factors such as tread life, performance, and handling should also be taken into account.